neumovelab/myoassist/docs/reinforcement-learning/index.md

 The parameters used for evaluation and analysis (such as which plots/videos are generated) are controlled by the `evaluate_param_list` in your `session_config.json` file.

-For more details on how to customize these parameters, see the [Understanding Configuration](02_configuration) section.
+For more details on how to customize these parameters, see the [RL Configuration](02_configuration) section.

 ## Transfer Learning